 I am the captain of my soul.

 I thought I had it all.
 Then one day I realized the void had not been filled, but only camouflaged by busyness and the flattery that came with fulfilling the desires of others.
 Everyone wanted what I could do and be for him or her.
-Once again I turned even more into myself, more meditation– more affirmations.
+Once again, I turned even more into myself—more meditation—more affirmations.
 Seeking to find the God in me in the totality of who I am.
-I remember telling a friend of mine that “this is really getting old, there has to be more to life than this.”
+I remember telling a friend of mine, “This is really getting old; there has to be more to life than this.”
 The following morning, I arose to my routine of speaking out my affirmations.
 I’d repeated them so often that they were now a part of my memory.
 But this morning was different.
 As I opened my mouth the words that came out were:

 Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O LORD, my strength, and my redeemer.
 (Psalms 19:14)

 This was a passage of Scripture that I learned as a child.
 No longer could I remember my affirmations.
-I didn’t understand, “Where is this coming from?”
+I didn’t understand.
+“Where is this coming from?”
 I asked myself.
-Then suddenly I heard from within me, you need to find a church.
+Then suddenly I heard from within me, “You need to find a church.”
 I called a friend and told her what had just happened.
 I felt she would be able to help me understand since she attended church frequently.
 She was planning to check out a new church herself that weekend and asked that I join her.
 As we sat in the service the person speaking came forth.
-He began to speak a general message of how God was trying to get our attention and directed us to this place just to hear his word today.
-I felt as though he was speaking to me, just then he took a stance directly in front of me.
-“God wants to fill that space and he’s waiting for you, he said.”
-When he finished, I left because I felt God’s power drawing me out of deception.
-This type of conviction was something I had never experienced before.
+He began to speak a general message of how God was trying to get our attention and directed us to this place just to hear His word today.
+I felt as though he was speaking to me.
+Just then, he took a stance directly in front of me.
+“God wants to fill that space and He’s waiting for you,” he said.
+When he finished, I left because I felt God’s power drawing me out of deception and I resisted it.
+That type of conviction was something I had never experienced before.

 “And ye shall seek me, and find me, when ye shall search for me with all your heart.”
 (Jeremiah 29:13)

 Today I have new desires.
 My goals are still to help others.
 Only now, it’s not to make myself feel good or to attempt to fill my personal voids.
 To lead others into an understanding of the truth is my mission.
 I hate deception even in its lowest form.
-Through my life experiences I am now able to teach others how to avoid paths of misdirection and deception.
-I have started a women’s ministry named Vessels of Honor.
-We minister to those who are hurting, confused and in need of deliverance and direction.
+Through my life experiences, I am now able to teach others how to avoid paths of misdirection and deception.
+As a result Evon Green Ministries, Intl. was born.
+Workshops, counseling and mentoring are the tools we utilize to minister to those who are hurting, confused and in need of deliverance and direction.
 The awareness that we are not masters of our fate or the captains of our own souls must be realized.
-As a result of my research and in-depth study through meditation of the Word of God, I have found the true Captain of my soul—my Lord and Savior Jesus Christ, and he’s here for you today.
+As a result of my research and in-depth study through meditation of the Word of God, I have found the true Captain of my soul—my Lord and Savior Jesus Christ, and He’s here for you today.